wmfs/tymly-website/docs/guide/README.md

 ## Environment

 ::: tip Operating Systems
-We've developed Tymly using technology and standards which are actively supported on most popular operating systems.
+We've developed Tymly using technology and standards that are actively supported on the popular operating systems.
 Tymly is equally at home running on Windows, Linux or iOS.
 :::